dellahsalem101/simmons-foods-erp/README.md

-# Simmons-Foods-ERP
-ERP rollout project for Simmons Foods.
-Focused on Inventory and QA training, documentation, and on-site go-live support.
-Hands-on experience with Oracle Fusion, Oracle WMS, and Flexi.
 # Simmons Foods ERP Implementation (Contract Role)

 This repository showcases my contributions as an **Implementation Specialist** for Simmons Foods' ERP rollout and go-live project.